-- After you’ve done any adjustments you may need to, you should have a tired, but not too tired boy when it is time to go to bed.
-Then look over your routines around bed time.
-Can you try to make the half hour before going to bed a cosy one?
-Maybe cuddle up in the sofa or in your bed.
+- After you’ve done any adjustments you may need to, you should have a tired, but not a too tired boy when it is time to go to bed.
+Then look over your routines around bedtime.
+Can you try to make the half-hour before going to bed a cozy one?
+Maybe cuddle up on the sofa or in your bed.
 Sing songs or read books if he is interested or watch TV together.
 Some babies sleep very well after a bath.

 - Once you’ve found a bedtime and evening routine that works better, stick to it!

 - When he has started to accept being put to sleep with you without screaming, you can consider the next step – moving him to his crib while awake.
 For this to work, he probably has to be very tired, almost asleep in the beginning.
 Do your usual routines in your bed, then lift him to his own while still awake.
 Continue with whatever makes him calm in the crib.
 If he doesn’t accept it, take him up and redo the process until he falls asleep in his bed.
 Within in days, he will probably accept to be put in his own bed a bit faster.

 To introduce new routines this soft way takes time.
 But I prefer trying to understand why the child protests and try to alter the situation.
 That doesn’t mean that a baby can decide what’s best for him or her, but that he may have important information that we should try to understand.

 Maybe your son simply isn’t tired enough?
 Or too tired?
 Maybe the whole situation of putting him to bed has become a power-struggle and he senses your irritation?

 I know you’re in a tough situation, but if you think that “within a month, things will improve” and start to alter your routines, it will be easier to cope – I promise!

 If he continues to refuse the crib, then within a few months, you could consider a safe toddler bed or even a thick mattress on the floor for him if you don’t want to co-sleep.

 I really wish you good luck!